Company Formation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 What are the main features of a branch?

-- popular format for foreign companies opening up in The Netherlands
+- A popular format for foreign companies opening up in the Netherlands

-- foreign parent responsible for all liabilities of Dutch branch
+- The foreign parent company is responsible for all liabilities of a Dutch branch

-- branch required to register with Chamber of Commerce
+- A branch is required to register with the Chamber of Commerce

 - One representative will be required.